Cjenkin31/CaseyAdventure/readme.md

   | Shoots old shoes at your enemies.
 Uses old shoes as ammo
 - Can of Air
   | Shoots air at your enemies
+- Baseball bat
+  | shoots out a baseball that you can hit back for extra damage